SwayStar123/rust-ml/README.md

-# Sway - Neural Network Project using Rust
+# Sway - smart contract language
-Sway is a new computer language - a neural network one built from scratch without libraries.
-It's built off the computer language Rust.
-This project's purpose is a demonstration of capabilities.
+Sway is a new computer language based off of [Rust](https://www.rust-lang.org/) (forked from [mathletedev/rust-ml](https://github.com/mathletedev/rust-ml).
+This repository uses Sway to build a neural network from scratch without libraries to demonstration its capabilities.

-## Background
+## Background - personal project
-* This is an orginal repository forked from mathletedev/rust-ml (i.e. Rust's repo - https://github.com/mathletedev/rust-ml).
+* Non-funded
-* This is an unpaid, personal project created by the Discord user Sway#0727 - a vegan developer
+* created by the Discord user Sway#0727 - a vegan developer
 * while this project isn't specifically about veganism - it's used to give vegans skills needed to produce vegan projects later down to the line.
   * i.e - will be used for activism one day
     * the fundamental framework computing language to build with and from.

 ## Citations
 * https://medium.com/coinmonks/representing-neural-network-with-vectors-and-matrices-c6b0e64db9fb